The Charter House

-This is a winter housing facility that serves as an emergency home for up to five families from November through April.
+This is a winter housing facility that serves as an emergency home for up to five families at a time from November through April.
 It is staffed 24/7 by trained volunteers who provide a warm, welcoming environment for families in stress.
 MCCC works closely with HOPE, the Parent Child Center, Mary Johnson Children's Center, Women Safe and Counseling Services of Addison County to assist residents in finding appropriate jobs, housing, counseling, educational opportunities and childcare.

 These five fully-furnished apartments are open all year to help families transition into independent housing.
 The complex is located at 39 North Pleasant Street, two blocks north of the Charter House.
-The typical duration of residency is 6 to 12 months.
+The typical duration of residency is 6 to 18 months.

 This free lunch program provides meals for 40 people every Monday through Thursday.
 Volunteers prepare and serve the lunches from 11:30 am to 12:15 pm.
 From September through May, Community Lunches are served at St. Stephen's on Mondays and at Charter House Tuesday through Thursday.
 During the summer, Community Lunches are served Monday through Thursday at Charter House.
 The lunches are open to everyone, providing a regular nutritious meal and a comfortable setting for people from many different parts of the community to get to know one another.

 The newest component of MCCC's Community Meals program, Saturday Family Breakfasts are served on Saturday mornings throughout the school year at Charter House.
 The goals of Family Breakfast are twofold: to provide a hearty, warm breakfast that nourishes and also to engage families and children in fun, educational activities.
 Children participate in word games, math activities and language learning.
 Parents spend with their kids and can also chat with other parents and volunteers about parenting.
 The breakfast provides a free meal to an average of 25 people.